yatricloud/daily-activity-tracker-yatricloud/DEPLOYMENT.md

 ## 📋 Prerequisites

-- AWS EC2 instance running wxadmin 20.04 or later
+- AWS EC2 instance running ubuntu 20.04 or later
 - EC2 instance with at least 1GB RAM and 10GB storage
 - Security group configured to allow HTTP (80), HTTPS (443), and SSH (22)
 - Domain name (optional, for SSL)